Ifeoma28/Foodie-fi/README.md

 Power bi was used for creating visuals.

 ### About Dataset
 Customers can choose which plans to join Foodie-Fi when they first sign up.
+The plans table comprises of;

 - Basic plan customers have limited access and can only stream their videos and is only available monthly at $9.90